LadyBluenotes/sarahgerrard.me/content/reflecting-on-1-year-in-oss.md

 > **Insight #5:** Leverage your strengths

 When contributing to open source, it's important to ensure that your involvement aligns with what you find enjoyable and fulfilling.
-Pick the technologies and projects that excite you, because this enthusiasm naturally leads to more meaningful and sustained contributions.
+Pick the technologies and projects that excite you because this enthusiasm naturally leads to more meaningful and sustained contributions.
 When you're invested in the work you do, it not only improves the quality of your contributions but also makes the experience more rewarding and sustainable in the long run.

 ### Navigating contributions